 All media and press requests must be submitted a minimum of 10 days in advance of the event.

 Each organization will get two press passes, 1 for a photographer and 1 for a news writer, with very few exceptions.

 Representatives must check in with Public Relations Director at the assigned time, no earlier and no later.
 Those who do not will lose their opportunity for an interview.

 Thank you for your interest in our events!
-If you have any questions or comments, please contact the Public Relations Director at firstname.lastname@example.org.
+If you have any questions or comments, please contact the Julia at firstname.lastname@example.org.